exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ### Finding the index of items

-`.index()` will provide you the index number of the first occurrence of the item you pass in.
+The function `.index()` will provide you the index number of the first occurrence of the item you pass in.
 If you do not have any occurrences of the item, a `ValueError` is raised.
 If you do not need the exact position of an item and are only checking that it is present on the list, the built-in `in` operator is more efficient.

-Index starts with 0.
+The index is zero-based, meaning the first item is at the position 0.

 ```python
 >>> items = [7, 4, 1, 0, 2, 5]